Test-based Patch Clustering for Automatically-Generated Patches Assessment: Results

 We now focus on the \bugsmultipleclusters bugs for which our approach produced multiple clusters.
 We analyze their purity, i.e., if the patches in a given cluster are all correct or all incorrect.
 This will allow us to measure the ability of test-case generation to differentiate between correct and incorrect patches.
 Table \ref{tab:purityOfClusters} summarizes our results.

-We first observe that 29 bugs have either only correct patches (three bugs) or only incorrect patches (26 bugs), thus all clusters generated for those bugs are pure by construction.
+The first two rows group the bugs that have both correct and incorrect patches (17 + 21 = 38 in total).
+The third and fourth rows show the number of bugs with either only incorrect patches (40 in total), or only correct patches (zero in total, which means that for every correct patch there is at least one repair tool that generates an incorrect patch).

-For 15 out of the remaining 39 bugs, all clusters generated by \approach are pure.
-This means that \approach is able to distinguish between correct and incorrect patches.
+For 17 out of the 38 bugs (44\%) with both correct and incorrect patches, all clusters generated by \approach are pure.
+This means that \approach is able to perfectly distinguish between correct and incorrect patches.
+For the remaining 21 bugs (56\%), \approach generates more than one cluster, and at least one of them includes correct and incorrect patches.
+This means that the generated test cases are not capable of detecting the ``wrong'' behavior of the incorrect patches, i.e., they are not capable of detecting, via new inputs, the differences between the behavior of correct and incorrect patches.
+Section~\ref{sec:qualityTest} studies whether this limitation is related to the quality of the newly-generated tests.

 Producing only pure clusters has two advantages.
 When selecting patches from a pure cluster, there is no risk of selecting an incorrect patch over a correct one.
 Moreover, if we know that a given cluster only contains correct patches, we can then safely select a patch from a cluster that satisfies perhaps an additional criterion, such as readability or patch length.